 Is Bali cheap for solo travelers?

-Can I travel Bali on $50 a day?
+Do I have the ability to travel Bali with just $50 for a day?

 Is Bali safe for solo travelers?

-Which area is cheapest to stay in Bali?
+What is the cheapest place to live in Bali?

-Do I need a lot of cash in Bali?
+Do I require a large amount of money to travel to travel in Bali?